What procedure is performed for infants presenting with jaundice beyond 14 days of age?

 Prepare for the MRCS Exam with our study quizzes.
 Practice with multiple choice questions that include detailed hints and explanations to reinforce your learning.
 Equip yourself with the knowledge needed to excel in your examination!

 The procedure indicated for infants presenting with jaundice beyond 14 days of age is the Kasai procedure.
-This surgical intervention is primarily aimed at addressing biliary atresia, a condition in which the bile ducts are absent or damaged, leading to obstructive jaundice due to the accumulation of bile.
-The Kasai procedure involves creating a direct connection between the liver and the small intestine (jejunum) to allow bile to drain properly and alleviate the symptoms of jaundice.
+This surgical intervention is specifically aimed at treating biliary atresia, a condition in which the bile ducts are absent or damaged, leading to obstruction and subsequent liver damage due to retained bile.

 Subscribe